Please call us on01297 20744

 In recent years yacht owners have been a little more adventurous in their approach to courtesy flag etiquette especially in relation to individual countries, Crown Dependencies and other islands within the United Kingdom including regional and even county flags.

-Some locals may be particular whether it is the correct maritime ensign or the land flag but in general it is the effort made to be courteous which is important.
+Some locals may be particular whether it is the correct maritime ensign or the land flag but in general it is the effort that you make to be courteous which is important and therefore appreciated.

 The burgee should take the next most senior position on a yacht which is at the main masthead.